zabaio/fidelta/README.md

 that lowers iteration dependency, improving the degree of **parallelization** reached, with respect to traditional methods.

 ## Directory layout
     .
     ├── serial         # Sequential implementation, for general use ├── parallel       # Algorithm adaptation suitable for hw acceleration │   └── xilix      # Vivado-HLS and Vitis projects └── showme         # Visualization tool

 ## Use
 ### Installation
+Simply use make.
 If you do that in the base folder you'll build the *serial* and *parallel* software implementations as well as the visualization tool *showme*.
-Otherwise it's possible to just use make inside the desired folder.
+Otherwise you can just build the desired folder.

-    make
-    *or* cd <dir> && make
+    make | cd [DIR] && make

 ### Computing a triangulation
 - From a .node file